 Hello and welcome to my website Couch to the Summit

 My name is James Stewart.
-I'm a 41-year old avid nature enthusiast, adventurer, health and fitness advocate, photographer and vertical-focused mountain endurance athlete.
+I'm an Australian born 41-year old avid nature enthusiast, adventurer, health and fitness advocate, adventure photographer/film-maker, vertical-focused mountain endurance athlete and performance coach!

 My goal at Couch to the Summit is to help educate people to take greater steps to achieving better health and fitness and hopefully blow away some of the old myths about exercise and running that its bad for the body, the knees, burns you out and so on...